ossf/scorecard-webapp/scorecards-site/content/home.md

 ![Open Source Security Foundation](assets/logos/openssf.svg)

-Security Scorecards is part of the [OSSF Best Practices Working Group](https://github.com/ossf/wg-best-practices-os-developers).
+Scorecard is part of the [OpenSSF Best Practices Working Group](https://github.com/ossf/wg-best-practices-os-developers).

-If you want to get involved in the Security Scorecards community or have ideas you'd like to chat about, [we'd love to connect](https://github.com/ossf/scorecard#connect-with-the-scorecards-community).
+If you want to get involved in the OpenSSF Scorecard community or have ideas you'd like to chat about, [we'd love to connect](https://github.com/ossf/scorecard#connect-with-the-scorecard-community).

 </section>